Common Types Of Police Encounters In Los Angeles

 Why Do People Generally Give Statements to Los Angeles Law Enforcement?

-There are a few reasons why people tend to give the police in Los Angeles information.
+People tend to give the police in Los Angeles information for a few reasons.
 Mostly, it happens because the police are intimidating.

-This can trigger people to start talking and they don't realize the damage that they're doing to themselves by ruining any potential defense they might have in a criminal case.
-Another reason that people talk is because they think they're smarter than the police and they think they can outwit them, or say something that's going to get them off the hook.
+This can trigger people to start talking, and they don't realize the damage they're doing to themselves by ruining any potential defense they might have in a criminal case.
+Another reason that people talk is that they think they're smarter than the police, and they think they can outwit them or say something that's going to get them off the hook.

 They are not realizing that anytime the police can get you to talk, it's a win for them.
 They will ignore everything you say until you finally incriminate yourself.

 Never assume that you're smarter than the police.
 The police are not your friends.
-If you give them the chance to ask you questions and they get you to say something to incriminate yourself, they're going to take it and they are going to use it.
+If you give them a chance to ask you questions and they get you to say something to incriminate yourself, they're going to take it, and they are going to use it.
 A lot of times, they even twist people's words to make them sound guiltier.

 Sometimes, people are just foolish and talk without realizing that the police have already talked to witnesses and already have evidence that is inconsistent with what they're saying.
 You should always assert your right to remain silent.
 Let your criminal defense attorney do any talking for you.